Why Drip Irrigation Could Be Best For You

 The image below shows the Hunter NODE 2 Station Battery Operated Controller.
 This controller includes an LCD display, start timer, and zone indication.

-Other Drip Irrigation Benefits Include Water Conservation
+Drip Irrigation & Water Conservation

 Typical sprinkler systems are, on average, about 75% water efficient, while drip irrigation systems have 90% or higher water efficiency.
 This is due to several key design differences.

 High-pressure sprays deliver too much water too quickly.
 It cannot be absorbed by the soil and is prone to wind dispersal.
 The water can’t be absorbed, it either puddles, which can be unhealthy for plants, or it runs off and is wasted.